 - 100g of oats equals 10.3 g of protein

-The omega-3 fatty acids are considered essential for human health and affect our immune system, brain, nerves and eye functions.
+As for the omega-3’s: the nutrient rich, omega-3 fatty acids are considered essential for human health and affect our immune system, brain, nerves and eye functions.
 Unfortunately, our bodies don’t produce these fats and so we need to find a way to consume them.

 The fundamental omega-3 fat is alpha-linolenic acid (ALA) and the fundamental omega-6 fat is linolenic acid (LA).
 LA is quite simple to replace just by eating a varied and balanced diet.You can find it in hemp seeds, pumpkin seeds, sunflower seeds and walnuts.
-Getting a healthy amount of ALA can be a bit more tricky and requires some preparation.
+Getting a healthy amount of ALA can be a bit more tricky.
 ALA can be found in chia seeds, ground linseed, hemp seeds, walnuts and rapeseed oil.
 An easy swap to make to establish a safe source of ALA is to permanently swap your cooking oil to rapeseed oil.
 The Vegan Society has a great sheet of what you need to know about omega-3 and omega-6 on a plant-based diet.

-This vitamin is naturally found in the soil, but due to chemically intensive practices and over-farming, soil quality is declining.
+As for the B12: this vitamin is naturally found in the soil and helps keep our energy levels up, but due to chemically intensive practices and over-farming, soil quality is declining.
 This makes it hard to depend on getting B12 from the soil (and because of the chemically intensive process, it’s not your best option either).
 It’s true that you can easily get deficient in B12 on a vegan diet, but there are lots of supplements to be found in wellness stores, like Holland and Barrett.

-Research shows that 39% of people eating meat also are deficient in B12.
+Research shows that 39% of people eating meat are also deficient in B12.
 A reason could be that animals, as well as humans, get B12 from healthy soil, but because a lot of farmed animals are caged or simply never get to feed on nutritious soil, they don’t get in contact with B12 in the same way they used to.
-To make sure the meat still contains B12, farmers have started to give supplements directly to the animals - a majority of the B12 supplements produced are actually made for farmed animals.
+To make sure the meat still contains B12, farmers have started to give supplements directly to the animals - the majority of B12 supplements produced are actually made for farmed animals.
 As mentioned in the documentary Game Changers, the best way to make sure you get a healthy amount of B12 is to cut out the middleman (in this case the animals) and start taking a good quality supplement.

 Recipes you need to try...

-Lucy, our People and Sustainability Manager - and also one of the full-time vegans at the BLANC office - was kind enough to share some of her best and easiest vegan recipe tips.
+Lucy, our People and Sustainability Manager - and also one of the full-time vegans at the BLANC office - was kind enough to share some of her best and easiest vegan recipe tips to cook.
 Lucy: Two years of plant-based eating got me back to cooking from scratch.
 I have a subscription to Riverford’s veg box which is what decides what I make on a weekly basis.

-I have a few recipes that I usually get back to week on week but if I receive a bit of unusual veg that I wouldn’t pick up from a supermarket shelf, a recipe index always comes with the box.
+I have a few recipes that I usually get back to week on week, but if I receive a bit of unusual veg that I wouldn’t pick up from a supermarket shelf, a recipe index always comes with the box.
 There is always something on there that sounds really tasty.
-Here are my go-to plant-based recipes:

-- For those nights I don’t feel like cooking, I will put together a jacket potato and fancy beans.
+3. For those nights I don’t feel like cooking, I will put together a jacket potato and fancy beans.
 A can of kidney beans and chopped tomatoes, paprika, chilli and then add any veg that you like.
 Spinach, onions and carrots would normally do for me.

-- To end on a sweet note, I recently made this lemon cake and it was absolutely delicious.
+4. To end on a sweet note, I recently made this lemon cake and it was absolutely delicious.